rameez14/Fuzzer/README.md

 ### Introduction

-The purpose of this assignment was to implement a small fuzzer that can identify SQL injections and also take into consideration Cross-Site Scripting (XSS).
-The assignment was to determine and take into consideration dynamic SQLi testing using static payloads and using pre-defined payloads.
+The purpose of this assignment was to implement a small fuzzer that can identify SQL injections.The assignment was to determine and take into consideration dynamic SQLi testing using static payloads and using pre-defined payloads.
 I was also required to test pages that require authentication.

 ### Implementation